udhc-journals/udhc-journals.github.io/_pages/partners.md

 ### AyeAI Consulting
 #### @ayeai

-AyeAI Consulting is a cognitive edutech organization and the primary technical partners for Project Vikram.
+AyeAI Consulting is a cognitive edutech organization and the primary technical partners for UDHC Journals.

 ## &#10070;